rprtr258/tea/README.md

 ## Acknowledgments

-Bubble Tea is based on the paradigms of [The Elm Architecture][elm] by Evan Czaplicki et alia and the excellent [go-tea][gotea] by TJ Holowaychuk.
+Tea is based on the paradigms of [The Elm Architecture][elm] by Evan Czaplicki et alia and the excellent [go-tea][gotea] by TJ Holowaychuk.
 It’s inspired by the many great [_Zeichenorientierte Benutzerschnittstellen_][zb] of days past.